 Develop the tools to better manage your mental health during lockdown

-The abrupt changes to our lifestyle and new challenges brought about by lockdown can be difficult to come to terms with.
+The abrupt and continued changes to our lifestyle and new challenges brought about by lockdown can be difficult to come to terms with.

 Whether you’re feeling depressed, anxious, or lonely, it is vital to develop coping tools and strategies to improve your mindset and mental wellbeing.

 While a course may not help you feel completely better, it can offer information which you can use to help yourself and others feel more in control of your mental health during lockdown.

 Before coronavirus, 1 in 4 adults in the UK experienced mental health problems each year.
 It’s likely that this figure is now even higher.